Janet loves planning elaborate birthday parties for her kids and friends. She also enjoys baking and decorating cakes.

 How to Make a Dog Bone Cake

 This was my first time using a specialty cake pan.
-I purchased a Wilton Dog Bone shaped pan and followed the pan directions.
+I purchased a dog bone cake pan and followed the pan directions.
 It was actually pretty easy.
 Once the cake was completely cooled, I decorated it with icing tinted light green and then used green, purple and blue sprinkles on top.
 This coordinated wonderfully with the party theme colors.

 To finish off the cake, I purchased a dog theme candle and letters to write out 'Happy Birthday, Alysa!'
 I covered the cake board with lavendar wrapping paper.
 I think this looks much better than using tin foil because you can use a color that matches the theme.

 Everyone loved the cake and the parents were all very impressed!